-Litter available nitrogen.
-The litter application rate calculated with this Worksheet uses recommended chemical fertilizer rates as a reference standard for crop production.
-Chemical fertilizers are a "100 percent plant available" meaning that all the applied N, P and K can be used to grow crops [4].
-Litter phosphorus and potassium are approximately "100 percent plant available" [5].
-However, the nitrogen in litter is never "100 percent plant available."
-Estimate your litter available nitrogen (AvN) by multiplying LN by 0.45 in Part 2 of the Worksheet.
+Manure Available Nitrogen.
+The manure application rate calculated with this Worksheet uses recommended chemical fertilizer rates as a reference standard for crop production.
+Chemical fertilizers are "100% plant available," meaning that all the applied N, P and K can be used to grow crops [4].
+Dairy manure phosphorus and potassium are approximately "100% plant available" [7].
+However, the nitrogen in dairy manure is never "100% plant available."
+In Worksheet Part 2 estimate your manure crop available nitrogen (AvN) by multiplying AN by your Volatilization Factor (VF) and adding that to the manure ON multiplied by your appropriate Availability Factor (AF).